Economy of Armenia: Inflation

-For 2019, IMF forecasts inflation at 1.7%, which is below all neighbouring countries.
+For 2023 the IMF forecasts inflation at 3.5%, which is below most neighbouring countries.

 The Armenian government projects inflation at 2.7% in 2019.

 The inflation rate in Armenia in 2020 was 1.21 percent, a 0.23 percent decrease over 2019, in 2019 was 1.44 percent, a 1.08 percent decrease over 2018, in 2018 was 2.52 percent, up 1.55 percent from 2017 and in 2017 was 0.97 percent, a 2.37 percent rise from 2016.

 Cash remittances

-Cash remittances sent back home from Armenians working abroad — mostly in Russia and the United States — contribute significantly to Armenia's Gross Domestic Product making up 14% of GDP in 2018.
+Cash remittances from Armenians working abroad — mostly in Russia and the United States — contribute significantly to Armenia's Gross Domestic Product making up 14% of GDP in 2018.
 They help Armenia sustain double-digit economic growth and finance its massive trade deficit.

-In 2008, transfers reached record high of $2.3 billion.
-In 2015, they reached 10-year low at $1.6 billion.
+In 2008 transfers reached record high of $2.3 billion.
+In 2015 they reached 10-year low at $1.6 billion.
 In 2018, they run at round $1.8 billion. $0.8 billion were transferred in first half of 2019.
 According to CBA their impact on economy is decreasing, as GDP grows at outperforming rate.

 Net private transfers decreased in 2009, but saw a continuous increase during the first six months of 2010.
 Since private transfers from the Diaspora tend to be mostly injected into consumption of imports and not in high value-added sectors, the transfers have not resulted in sizeable increases in productivity.

 According to the Central Bank of Armenia, during the first half of 2008, cash remittances sent back to Armenia by Armenians working abroad rose by 57.5 percent and totaled US$668.6 million, equivalent to 15 percent of the country's first-half Gross Domestic Product.
 However, the latter figures only represent cash remittances processed through Armenian commercial banks.
 According to RFE/RL, comparable sums are believed to be transferred through non-bank systems, implying that cash remittances make up approximately 30 percent of Armenia's GDP in the first half of 2008.

-In 2007, cash remittances through bank transfers rose by 37 percent to a record-high level of US$1.32 billion.
+In 2007 cash remittances through bank transfers rose by 37 percent to a record-high level of US$1.32 billion.
 According to the Central Bank of Armenia, in 2005, cash remittances from Armenians working abroad reached a record-high level of $1 billion, which is worth more than one fifth of the country's 2005 GDP.